Indicia-Team/irecord-training/a-simple-record.rst

 A wildlife recording system is nothing without the records it contains, so what better way to start learning iRecord than to input a simple record.
-The exact information you might want to record will depend on what you are recording and why you are recording it, but all biological records will need to include the following information:
+The exact information you might want to record will depend on what you are recording and why you are recording it, but most agree that all biological records need to include the following information:

   * Who recorded it
   * Where it was recorded
   * When it was recorded
   * What was recorded

-We will normally be logged in to iRecord when we input records, so the system knows who you are and can use this information to provide the default value for "who recorded it". iRecord includes a limited number of ways of inputting records even when you are not logged into the system but in these cases you would be asked to fill in basic details of
+We will normally be logged in to iRecord when we input records, so the system already knows who you are and can use this information to provide the default value for "who recorded it". iRecord includes a limited number of ways of inputting records even when you are not logged into the system but in these cases you would be asked to fill in basic details of